GabrielOrdonesDuarte/bees-front-challenge/README.md

 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components
 - `test:watch`: runs jest in watch mode

+## Bonus

+- Add more feature
+- Validate if the user entered only valid characters in the first screen
+- Loading state
+- Global state
+- Empty state
+- Error handling
+- Unit tests
+- Typescript
+- Responsivity

 ## Learn More